STANDARDS AND REQUIREMENTS APPLICABLE TO

 2.0 The sponsoring institution formulates, publishes and implements policies affecting the podiatric sports medicine fellow.

 2.1 The sponsoring institution or individual(s) shall develop and make public recruitment, selection and retention criteria and procedures that assure nondiscriminatory treatment of all program candidates and participants.
-These criteria and procedures shall be premised upon principles that consider individual qualities and aptitudes with regard to the rights of all.
+These criteria and procedures shall be premised upon principles that consider individual qualities and aptitudes regarding the rights of all.

 2.2 The sponsoring institution or individual(s) shall publish a mechanism for the resolution of allegations of sexual harassment from program candidates and Fellows.
 The mechanism shall ensure due process to all individuals involved.
 The institution or individual(s) shall provide the fellow with a copy of the mechanism.